RajVamsee/RajVamsee/README.md

 ## 💼 Professional Experience

 ### Virtusa Corporation | Full Stack Developer (Jun 2019 – Aug 2021)

-- Engineered highly responsive web applications using Java 8 with Spring Boot for backend and React with JSX and Redux for front-end development.
-- Designed microservices using Spring Boot and Spring Cloud, resulting in a 10% increase in user engagement.
-- Developed and managed RESTful APIs, optimizing data processing and integrating with a React-powered frontend.
-- Integrated Apache KAFKA for real-time data streaming, improving system responsiveness and reliability.
-- Implemented AWS Quick Sight for real-time data visualization.
-- Conducted performance tuning and optimization of SQL and NoSQL databases.
-- Employed Cypress for automated end-to-end testing of React applications.
-- Deployed applications using Jenkins for CI/CD pipelines and Kubernetes for containerization.

 ### Stellapps Technologies | Software Developer (Mar 2018 - Feb 2019)

-- Leveraged Java 8 features, including Lambda expressions and Streams, for improved code readability and maintainability.
-- Architected MySQL database schemas, optimizing data storage and retrieval efficiency.
-- Implemented advanced Angular features such as reactive forms, improving user experience.
-- Utilized Postman for API testing and documentation, ensuring robust API performance.
-- Collaborated in an Agile development environment, participating in sprint planning, code reviews, and daily stand-ups.

 ## 📚 Education